 Frederick Cress was born in Poona, India, on 10th July 1938 but moved to England with his parents in 1948.
-He was educated at the Birmingham College of Art in England, and later migrated to Australia in 1962 as a "ten pound Pom", meaning that he only had to pay ten pound for his fare to Australia.
-Cress met the painter Anne Judell and married her in 1967.
-He started his career painting figuratively, but became well known for his abstract work in the late 60s and 70s with a number of sell-out shows and official recognition.
-Following Cress’ decision to paint full-time rather than teaching, his work had more of a graphic edge in response to criticism and resentment in some of the art circles in Sydney.
+He was educated at the Birmingham College of Art in England, and later migrated to Australia in 1961 as a "ten pound Pom", meaning that he only had to pay ten pound for his fare to Australia.1 He started his career painting figuratively, but his style changed slowly over time to abstraction and abstract expressionism which led the Australian art style being exhibited in the 1970s.2

 A Hidden Place by Fred Cress.

 Purchased in September 2015, this painting hi-lights the figurative and abstract nature of Fred Cress’ art.
 Set in a clearing in the bush, the boots and high-heel shoes are representative of human nature.
 It is an abstract scene devoid of people yet one can guess what the scene may have been.
 Many of Fred Cress’ later works of a similar size have the same graphic edge but are full of human activity which hi-lights even further the abstract nature of this work.
 According to Laura Murray Cree, Cress’ paintings observe the nexus between human weakness and treachery, or to borrow from Jean-Paul Sartre, the hell that is ‘other people’.